oVirt/ovirt-site/source/release/3.3/testday.html.md

 *   for more info, checkout [install oVirt](Download)

+Known issues: Fedora 19: If the ovirtmgmt bridge is not successfully installed during initial host-setup, manually click on the host, setup networks, and add the ovirtmgmt bridge.
+It is recommended to disable NetworkManager as well.

 ### oVirt 3.3 New Features - Test Status Table

 | Functional team | Feature                                                                                                                                | Owner                                                                                                | Dev - Status              | Test page                                                                                                                  | Tested By/ Distro                                                        | BZs                                                                                                                        | remarks                                             |